Clarkson's Farm

+Clarkson's Farm is a British television documentary series about Jeremy Clarkson and his farm in the Cotswolds.
+The series documents Clarkson's attempts at running a 1000 acre farm near Chipping Norton in West Oxfordshire.
+Described by Clarkson as "genuine reality television", the series has received positive reviews and has been praised for raising public awareness of the British farming industry on the international stage.
+The first series premiered on Amazon Prime Video on 11 June 2021.

+In July 2021, it was renewed for a second series, which premiered on 10 February 2023 and became the most-watched Prime Video original series in the UK.
+In October 2022, it was renewed for a third series which was released in two parts, with part one premiering on 3 May 2024 and part two on 10 May 2024.
+In November 2023, it was renewed for a fourth series that premiered on 23 May 2025.
+In November 2024, it was renewed for a fifth series.

 Diddly Squat Farm

 The farm was formerly part of the Sarsden estate in Oxfordshire.
-Jeremy Clarkson bought about a thousand acres (4 km2) in 2008, including Curdle Hill Farm.
+Jeremy Clarkson bought about a thousand acres (400 ha) in 2008, including Curdle Hill Farm.
 The fields were mostly arable, growing a rotation of barley, rapeseed and wheat.
-These were farmed on a contract basis by a local villager named Howard until his retirement in 2019.
+These were farmed on a contract basis by a local villager until his retirement in 2019.
 Clarkson then decided to attempt the challenge of farming the land himself.

-The farm was renamed "Diddly Squat" by Clarkson to indicate its lack of productivity, as diddly squat is slang for "the least amount" or "nothing".
+The farm was renamed Diddly Squat by Clarkson to indicate its lack of productivity, as "diddly squat" is slang for "the least amount" or "nothing".